Meta-Sean/anything/_pages/about.md

 title: About Me
 permalink: /about/
 ---
 Greetings traveler, my name is terps and I will be your guide today.
-Blogging about data-science -> machine learning -> deep learning, cyber-security research > cryptography > block-chain technology, meta-skills of decision making & problem solving  and any other fun topics that I stumble upon.
+Blogging about stuff I don't know so I can get to know it better 😅 data-science -> machine learning -> deep learning, cyber-security research > cryptography > block-chain technology, meta-skills of decision making & problem solving and any other fun topics that I stumble upon.
 Thanks for visiting you can reach me at admin@terpsfi.xyz if you wanna chat.
 This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].